aburronDev/the-nightmare-guide-to-game-programming/src/en/instructions/preface.md

 You have only programmed video games, or just come from the world of web and app development.
 You might have worked both as frontend and backend, from design and layout to server-side communication, APIs and databases.

-And no, I'm not making assumptions.
+No, I'm not making assumptions.
 I know you're in one of these groups, and everyone has something in common: You don't know how to program video games.

 And yes, I know you deny it, but don't worry.
 It's part of the first stage of acceptance.